LoiLock/Planetary/README.md

 </p>

 # Planetary - ShareX server
-## The code is garbage, don't mind it
+## The code is garbage, don't mind it.
+Working on a Vue 3 version

 ### TODO: